alanisem123/redcap_swiss_army_tools/adminReadme.md

 ## What's included?
 The following outlines the features that were produced during REDCap Spanish Hackathon 12'19 and are included in this version of the Swiss Army Tool External Module:
+0. Swiss Army Framework that allows collaboration between developers - by Ed Morales (emorales7@partners.org) & Alvaro Ciganda (aciganda@gmail.com)
 1. Advanced Tools plugin - Project level plugin, added to the Online Designer, that provides further information on every feature and plugin enabled on the Swiss Army Tool framework; every enabled plugin is shown in an itemized list of links.
 By - Ed Morales (emorales7@partners.org)
 2. Add Custom Action Tag Descriptions - Hook that identifies action-tags added to the Swiss Army Framework and includes their descriptions to REDCap's pop-up window describing Action Tags.
 By - Ed Morales (emorales7@partners.org)
 3. Translate "*Must Provide Value" - Action-tag that allows changing the label of required fields from English, to Spanish, French, German, or Portuguese.
 By - Ed Morales (emorales7@partners.org)
 4. Auto PHI checker - Project level plugin that identifies and flags PHI fields in your project's data dictionary.
 By Luis Sanchez (luischipper@gmail.com)
 5. Plugin Template - Template folder, with all required files to get you started building (or incorporating) your own plugin into the Swiss Army Tool framework.
 By - Ed Morales (emorales7@partners.org)
-6. Restock coded values - Action-tag that restocks a code selected from a drop down or radio field back into its master fields - proves useful for conditional lists.
+6. Menu Merge - Action-tag that copies selected values from two or more radio buttons/drop down conditional lists to another that contains all the options of the former ones.
+It acts like in the form of selecting a continent from a list and then a country from a specific list and saving the option in the global list (for reporting and other purposes).
 By Victor Espinosa (victor.espinosa@viha.ca)
 7. Themes Hook and UI - Project level plugin that allows changing REDCap's background theme; featuring Dark Mode.
 By Ed Morales (emorales7@partners.org)
 8. User Language Switch - Hook that allows switching between language files using a button if there are one or more languages available at this REDCap instance.
 By Alvaro Ciganda (aciganda@gmail.com)